 3 organic apples chopped (I used the peel and core)

 - Fill the jar(s) with filtered water, just to the top of the apples.
+Leave some space at the top of the jar to allow for expansion during fermentation.

 - Add honey and stir until dissolved.